0

 Seat position for back support

-When it comes to seat position, there are a few things you need to consider.
+When it comes to seat position, there are several factors to consider.

 First, you should be able to sit with a neutral spine.
 This means that your back should be straight, and your shoulders should be in line with your hips.
 You can achieve this by adjusting the backrest forward or backward until it’s in the correct position.